A BRIEF HISTORY OF TEXAS

 In 1832 and 1833 the Texans held two conventions.
 They demanded certain changes including that Texas be made a separate province of Mexico.
 In 1833 Stephen Austin went to Mexico City to present the demands to President Santa Anna.
 However Austin was arrested and detained.
 He was released from prison introduced a more centralized form of government.

 Discontent in Texas eventually broke out into rebellion in 1835.
 The Mexicans tried to take back a cannon that had been given for defense against Native Americans.
 The Texans refused to let the Mexicans take it.
 Then on 2 October 1835 the Texans won the battle of Gonzales against the Mexicans.
 The Texans attacked and the Mexicans withdrew to San Antonio.
 The Texans pursued them.
 On 11 December 1835 the Texans captured San Antonio.
-Then on 2 March 1836 the Texan declaration of independence was signed.
+Then on 2 March 1836 declared independence.
 On 6 March 1836 a Mexican army captured The Alamo and killed the defenders.

 However on 21 April 1836 the Texans routed the Mexicans at the battle of San Jacinto.
 After the battle the Texans captured Santa Anna, the Mexican president and forced him to sign a treaty making Texas independent.
 Sam Houston was elected president of Texas in 1836.
 (The city of Houston, Texas was named after him).
 In 1839 Austin became the capital of Texas.
 Finally on 29 December 1845 Texas became part of the USA.